arolihas/cse6140_algos/README.md

 CSE 6140 Algos

-This project has multiple approximation method for the minimum vertex cover.
+This project has multiple approximation methods for the minimum vertex cover.
 To run these methods make sure you have the following:

 1) Download the dataset and put it into a DATA directory on the same level as the code and output folder

-2) Have anaconda downloaded and run the following line inside the code folder:
+2) Have anaconda downloaded and run the following line:

 conda create --name <env> --file requirements.txt